cockroachdb/docs/develop-branch.md

 toc: false
 ---

-These features are available only when you <a href="install-cockroachdb.html">build a CockroachDB binary</a> from the code on our <code>develop</code> branch.
+These features and changes are available only when you <a href="install-cockroachdb.html">build a CockroachDB binary</a> from the code on our <code>develop</code> branch.
 They are not yet included in an official beta release.

 Feature | Merge Date
 --------|-----------
+[`TIMESTAMP`](timestamp.html) values can no longer be created with nanoseconds. | [8/29/16](https://github.com/cockroachdb/cockroach/pull/8864)
 [`INTERVAL`](interval.html) columns accept the SQL Standard format. | [8/18/16](https://github.com/cockroachdb/cockroach/pull/8657)